Health & safety

 The Center for Disease Control (CDC) suggests various immunizations and precautions depending on your location of travel.
 If you are unsure of the proper immunizations or prescriptions to obtain, contact your study abroad advisor and your physician.

 While on any study abroad program, Wheaton College requires that you obtain international coverage that is supplemental to your primary health coverage.
 The international health coverage is offered through Cultural Insurance Services International (CISI) and includes a 24-hour International emergency network of health assistance around the world as well as evacuation and repatriation insurance.
 This coverage is over and above what is provided through your primary coverage.
 All study abroad students must comply with this requirement and no exceptions will be made to this policy.
-Students on the Wheaton Insurance Plan (Koster) have the necessary study abroad coverage for a semester or year abroad.
+Students on the Wheaton Insurance Plan do not need to enroll in CISI, for the Wheaton insurance will cover them while abroad.

 The Center for Global Education does not insure the personal property of students during a study abroad program.
 It is impossible to ensure the safety of personal items from damage, loss, or being stolen.
-We recommend that students investigate property insurance options for items such as laptops, jewelry, portable CD/DVD players, and purchased items prior to departure.
-One web site that students may want to explore for coverage is InsureMyTrip.com>
+We recommend that students investigate property insurance options for items such as laptops, jewelry, and purchased items prior to departure.
+One web site that students may want to explore for coverage is InsureMyTrip.com.

 Research the host country

 It is vital for students to be informed regarding their study abroad location, its laws, and any particular situations that may be relevant to their particular region of the world.
-Students receive CultureGrams, Center for Disease Control Information, and Consular Information Sheets in their predeparture packets in order to start the research process.
+Students receive CultureGrams and Center for Disease Control Information in their predeparture packets in order to start the research process.
 We also recommend that students purchase a travel guide and visit web sites to continue the on-going research process prior to departure.

 Students should keep contact information for host families, Resident Directors, study abroad program advisors, and the Center for Global Education with them at all times.
 An Emergency Contact Card is given to each student which includes all the relevant numbers necessary in case of an emergency.